aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/txtsaveoptions/simplifylistlabels/_index.md

 second_title: Aspose.Words for .NET API Reference
 description:
 type: docs
-weight: 30
+weight: 70
 url: /net/aspose.words.saving/txtsaveoptions/simplifylistlabels/
 ---
 ## TxtSaveOptions.SimplifyListLabels property

 Specifies whether the program should simplify list labels in case of complex label formatting not being adequately represented by plain text.

-If set to true, numbered list labels are written in simple numeric format and itemized list labels as simple ASCII characters.
-The default value is false.
+If set to **true**, numbered list labels are written in simple numeric format and itemized list labels as simple ASCII characters.
+The default value is **false**.

 ```csharp
 public bool SimplifyListLabels { get; set; }